skuzzle/snapshot-tests/README.md

 ### Structural assertions
 Once serialized, the library uses `StructuralAssertions` to compare two serialized objects.
 By default, we use `xml-unit` for comparing xmls and `jsonassert` for comparing jsons.
-Generic text comparison is implemented using the awesome `diff_match_patch` class from Neil Fraser.
+Generic text comparison is implemented using `java-diff-utils`.

 When using a custom `SnapshotSerializer` you can also supply a custom `StructuralAssertions` implementation to implement comparisons specific to your serialization format.